What’s the difference between a cashier’s check and a money order?

 Cashier’s checks and money orders have similarities, but each may be better suited to different circumstances.

-Use a money order if you:
+When to use a money order

-• You’re making a payment of less than $1,000
+- You’re making a payment of less than $1,000

-• You need to make a payment but don’t have a bank account
+- You need to make a payment but don’t have a bank account

-• The payee needs immediate access to the money
+- The payee needs immediate access to the money

-• You want an inexpensive way to pay bills or conduct everyday transactions
+- You want an inexpensive way to pay bills or conduct everyday transactions

-• You want a payment instrument that is highly accessible and easy to buy
+- You want a payment instrument that is highly accessible and easy to buy

-• You need a payment instrument that is guaranteed not to bounce
+- You need a payment instrument that is guaranteed not to bounce

-Use a cashier’s check if:
+When to use a cashier’s check

-• You need to make a payment of over $1,000 for a major transaction, such as buying a home or car
+- You need to make a payment of over $1,000 for a major transaction, such as buying a home or car

-• You want maximum security to guard against loss or theft of the money
+- You want maximum security to guard against loss or theft of the money

-• The payee needs quick access to the money
+- The payee needs quick access to the money

-• You prefer a payment method you can get from your bank, either online or at a branch
+- You prefer a payment method you can get from your bank, either online or at a branch

-• You need a payment instrument that is guaranteed not to bounce
+- You need a payment instrument that is guaranteed not to bounce

 Where to buy cashier’s checks and money orders

-Cashier’s checks can be purchased at banks and credit unions.
+Cashier’s checks can be purchased through banks and credit unions.
 If you have a bank account, your bank might not charge you a fee for a cashier’s check, or you may be charged less than a non-customer.

 Not all banks issue cashier’s checks to people who don’t have accounts with them, but many banks do, typically for an extra fee.